VitorTavaresL/VitorTavaresL/README.md

 # Hey, I'm Vitor 👋

 Full-stack developer at [Powerbizz.ai](https://powerbizz.ai) and cybersecurity student at **PUC Campinas**.
 I build things across the stack — Go is my main language, but I'm comfortable with whatever gets the job done.
-Currently working toward a career in **DevSecOps**: shipping secure, reliable systems without the overhead nobody asked for.
+Currently working toward a career in **Pentesting**: shipping secure, reliable systems without the overhead nobody asked for.

 Open source enthusiast.
 Always breaking something to understand how it works.